tl-its-umich-edu/course-inventory/README.md

    ```
 1. Run a container using the tagged image, specifying a bind mount to make the output CSVs accessible.
   ```
-  docker run --mount type=bind,source={some absolute path to a directory, no trailing slash},target=/data inventory
+  docker run --mount type=bind,source={some absolute path to an ouptut directory, no trailing slash},target=/app/data inventory
   ```

 #### With a Virtual Environment